We hope you find it useful and enjoy using Appdome!

 Emulators are virtualized tools that are used to run software tests on mobile apps inside flexible, software-defined environments.
 They allow someone to simulate, model, and mimic mobile application software & hardware behavior, including how apps interact with the mobile operating system and other systems.

-Like most mobile development tools, there are good uses and bad uses for emulators.
+Emulators create an operating environment that looks and functions much like the mobile device model, with many of the capabilities of a real Android device.
+For example, emulators can mimic incoming phone calls and text messages, location services, various network speeds, device orientation/rotation, and different hardware sensors.
+Like most mobile dev tools, there are good uses and bad uses for emulators.
 For example, QA teams use these tools for testing new mobile features, as well as app performance.
 Developers use emulators because it may be impractical and very expensive to obtain real devices for testing (especially given the hundreds of types of mobile phones on the market today across Android and iOS).

 Hackers also use emulators for malicious purposes as part of dynamic analysis efforts, where they run mobile apps in their own controlled environment to learn how the app behaves and interacts with other components or systems while it’s running.